Chart Color Schemes

 Sussex Inlet - Berrara has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects likely affecting the region.
-Notable ones include Sussex Inlet Golf Village, St Georges Basin, Berrara, Swan Lake Coastal Management Program, Seniors Housing Suncrest Avenue, and Bay and Basin NSW Ambulance Station.
-The following list details those most relevant.
+Eight projects identified by AreaSearch are expected to impact the area, significantly influencing local performance.
+These key projects include Sussex Inlet Golf Village, Sussex Inlet, St Georges Basin, Berrara, Swan Lake Coastal Management Program, Seniors Housing Suncrest Avenue, Sussex Inlet, and Bay and Basin NSW Ambulance Station.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.